Covid-19 Surveillance tutorial guide

 When workflows are ready

-2. Set up data tables
+2. Confirm data tables

 The workflows in this tutorial are set up to pull inputs (URIs for data files in open-access Azure blob storage containers) from the data table.
-Because data tables are not currently copied over when you clone a workspace, you will first need to generate the input data table by downloading the example data from the featured workspace and uploading the pre-staged TSV.

-What's in this TSV?
+What's in the sample TSV?

 This example TSV contains accession IDs that reference Sars-CoV-2 samples in the NCBI Sequence Read Archive (SRA).
 These examples were selected because they represent diverse geographies and diverse sequencing platforms, including Illumina and Oxford Nanopore.

-3. Run fetch_sra_to_bam to import SARS-CoV-2 data to your workspace
+3. Run fetch_sra_to_bam to import SARS-CoV-2 data

 Required Inputs